Effective Model Pruning: Measure The Redundancy of Model Components

 \section{Introduction}

-Deep Neural Networks have achieved remarkable results across numerous domains such as computer vision \citep{krizhevsky2012imagenet, he2016resnet, dosovitskiy2020vit}, natural language processing \citep{vaswani2017attention, devlin2018bert}, robotics \citep{zitkovich2023rt}, and generative artificial intelligence \citep{ho2020ddpm}, through the deployment of increasingly large and complex models.
+Deep Neural Networks achieve remarkable results across numerous domains such as computer vision \citep{krizhevsky2012imagenet, he2016resnet, dosovitskiy2020vit}, natural language processing \citep{vaswani2017attention, devlin2018bert}, robotics \citep{zitkovich2023rt}, and generative artificial intelligence \citep{ho2020ddpm}, through the deployment of increasingly large and complex models.
 While this growth has led to more accurate and generalizable models, it also introduces significant deployment challenges on edge devices due to high demands on computation, memory, and energy.
-Lack of enough resources is particularly evident when deploying large language models (LLMs) \citep{touvron2023llamaopenefficientfoundation,touvron2023llama2openfoundation,bai2023qwen} and other over-parameterized models \citep{liu2023visualinstructiontuning} in latency-sensitive or resource-constrained environments.
+Lack of resources is particularly evident when deploying large language models (LLMs) \citep{touvron2023llamaopenefficientfoundation,touvron2023llama,bai2023qwen} and other over-parameterized models \citep{liu2023visualinstructiontuning} in latency-sensitive or resource-constrained environments.

-To address deployment challenges of such over-parameterized models, pruning has emerged as a fundamental and widely studied technique \citep{frankle2019lotterytickethypothesisfinding, han2015deepcompression, cheng2024survey}.
-Pruning has developed a rich taxonomy, typically categorized along three dimensions: what to prune (unstructured weights \citep{han2015deepcompression}, structured filters/channels \citep{li2016pruning, liu2017networkslimming}, or attention heads \citep{michel2019sixteen, voita2019analyzing}), when to prune (before \citep{lee2019snip, wang2020grasp}, during \citep{louizos2018l0, evci2020rigl}, or after training \citep{frantar2023sparsegpt, sun2023wanda}), and how to score parameters (e.g., by magnitude \citep{han2015deepcompression}, sensitivity \citep{lecun1990obd, hassibi1993obs}, or data-driven metrics \citep{molchanov2017taylor}).
-Despite extensive research in model pruning, a critical and persistent question remains: given a score vector $s$ derived from a pruning criterion, how many candidates should be retained?
+To address deployment challenges of such models, pruning has emerged as a fundamental and widely studied technique \citep{frankle2018lottery, han2015deep, cheng2024survey}.
+The pruning field developed a rich taxonomy, typically categorized along three dimensions: what to prune (unstructured weights \citep{han2015deep}, structured filters/channels \citep{li2016pruning, liu2017learning}, or attention heads \citep{michel2019sixteen, voita2019analyzing}), when to prune (before \citep{lee2018snip, wang2020picking}, during \citep{louizos2017learning, evci2020rigging}, or after training \citep{frantar2023sparsegpt, sun2023simple}), and how to score parameters (e.g., by magnitude \citep{han2015deep}, sensitivity \citep{NIPS1989_6c9882bb, hassibi1993obs}, or data-driven metrics \citep{molchanov2017taylor}).
+Despite extensive research in model pruning, a critical and persistent question remains: \textbf{given a neural network and the corresponding score vector $s$ derived from a pruning criterion, how many candidates should be retained?}